 You can see the code for the demo in the Rodney Lab GitHub repo .

 I hope you found this article useful and am keen to hear how you will the starter on your own projects as well as possible improvements.

 - Temporal.Instant is an exact time, but not related to a time zone.
-As an example a time given in Coordinated Universal Time (UTC).
-That instant uniquely identifies a a specific point of time, which will be different to wall clock time as you move around the globe.
-Meanwhile Temporal.PlainDateTime is wall clock time (e.g. the time a user’s computer shows).
+As an example, a time given in Coordinated Universal Time (UTC).
+That instant uniquely identifies a specific point of time, which will be different to wall clock time as you move around the globe.
+Meanwhile, Temporal.PlainDateTime is wall clock time (e.g. the time a user’s computer shows).
 This will be a different instant in time in different time zones.
 That is because the instant when the computer says 10:00 in Sydney and Los Angeles are actually hours apart.
-Finally a ZonedDateTime is, in some ways like a Temporal.Instant, in that it uniquely identified a precise point in time.
-However it has a time zone attached, making it more useful from a human perspective.
-That’s because if you are in São Paulo it is more useful to know the time is 14:00 local time that 18:00 UTC.
+Finally, a ZonedDateTime is, in some ways, like a Temporal.Instant, in that it uniquely identified a precise point in time.
+However, it has a time zone attached, making it more useful from a human perspective.
+That’s because if you are in São Paulo, it is more useful to know the time is 14:00 local time than 18:00 UTC.

 Just written a new article talking in a little more detail on what I have learned on converting from one time zone to another.— Rodney (@askRodney) May 13, 2022

 There's also a link to an 🚀 Astro test repo for playing around with.